faustinoloeza/the-road-to-learn-react/manuscript/chapter2.md

-# Basics in React
+# Conceptos básicos en React

-The chapter will guide you through the basics of React.
+El capítulo les guiará a través de los fundamentos de React.
 It covers state and interactions in components, because static components are a bit dull, aren't they?
 Additionally you will learn about the different ways to declare a component and how to keep components composeable and reusable.
 Be prepared to breathe life into your components.

 ## Internal Component State